mLamneck/PreactEslintTemplate/README.md

 # PreactEslintTemplate
-A template for a hello world project with Preact with ESlint working like in react
+You are starting with Preact and wonder how to get Eslint to work?
+This is a template for a hello world project with Preact with ESlint working like in react.

 <!-- GETTING STARTED -->
 ## Getting Started